-The Cornell Small Farms Program is pleased to announce the arrival of the Spring 2020 edition of the Small Farms Quarterly.
-In this issue, we feature a problem-solving manual offering a step-by-step process for on-farm problem solving and experimentation, part-two of an ocean farming aquaculture series featuring productive, regenerative seaweed farms, and an advice guide for farmers interested in solar leases.
-You can read articles from the Spring 2020 Quarterly online now.
+The Cornell Small Farms Program is pleased to announce the arrival of the Summer 2020 edition of the Small Farms Quarterly.
+In this issue, we feature an introduction to solar grazing, the first installment of a series on raising beef cattle on a small farm, and reflections on a few positive effects of the COVID-19 pandemic, such as upticks in both pollinator numbers and CSA shares.
+You can read articles from the Summer 2020 Quarterly online now.
 Or if you’d rather flip through the articles in a magazine format, take a look at our online reader to peruse this issue or feel…

 Subscribe to the Small Farms Quarterly